Last Updated on June 1, 2021

-It’s difficult to suggest specific road trips in New Mexico based on particular routes – seeing the Land of Enchantment simply presents too many possibilities.
-Of course, the state is full of famous scenic routes like the High Road to Taos and the Enchanted Circle Scenic Byway, but sometimes you must blaze your own path.
-Why not create your very own New Mexico road trip itinerary right now!
+It’s difficult to suggest road trips in New Mexico solely based on prescribed routes – seeing the Land of Enchantment simply presents too many possibilities!
+Of course, this state is full of road trips on specific routes but sometimes you must blaze your own path.
+Consider each suggestion in this article, pick which destinations suit you, grab a good road map and cobble together your own New Mexico road trips instead.

 Ice Cave and Bandera Volcano

-Where: 25 mi. south of Grants on NM 53.
+Where: About 25 miles south of Grants on NM Route 53.

 Phone: (505) 783-4303

 Get fired up and chill out at the premier ice cave in New Mexico.
 Bandera Volcano was active about 10,000 years ago; a collapsed lava tube, or cave, formed as a result of that past eruption.
-Today, that cave remains cool enough to form and maintain ice all year from rain and snow melt seeping in.
+Today, that cave remains cool enough to form and maintain ice year-round from rain and snow melt seeping in.

 Four Corners Monument